facebook logolinkedin logoyoutube logo

 Segmentation is hard.
 And most teams hit one of two walls:

-These are policy problems, not technology failures.
-The real fear isn’t about capability, rather it’s about consequences.
-When teams try to move from the current state to something new, the risk of breaking critical systems looms large.
-No one wants to be the one who causes downtime or gets fired for it.
+The real fear isn’t about capability, it’s about consequences.
+When teams attempt to transition from their current state to something new, the risk of breaking critical systems looms large.
+No organization wants to cause downtime while trying to prevent unauthorized access.

 Why Firewalls Still Matter

-The truth is firewalls aren’t the problem, they’re part of the solution.
-The real challenges are what’s already in the firewalls, and how we evolve policy management to reflect Zero Trust principles.
 Most organizations are sitting on decades of complex, layered rules that no one wants to touch for fear of breaking something critical.
 That fear is valid, but it’s also the biggest obstacle to progress.

-- Unified visibility across hybrid environments
+• Unified visibility across hybrid environments

-- Policy normalization to reduce risk and reveal what matters
+• Policy normalization to reduce risk and reveal what matters

 Firewalls aren’t a blocker to Zero Trust.
 With the right strategy, they can be your foundation.